 Some see only sin

-I know a sinner like me, climbing the mountains of corruption, wanting to be washed and always looking up, begging God to be at the feet, saying, see me feel me.
+We all know what it is like to be a sinner, climbing the mountains of corruption, wanting to be washed and always looking up, begging God to be at the feet, saying, see me feel me.

-I do not care what it was supposed to mean.
-I am telling you this is how I look at it, listening with my heart, wanting all to be for Christ, our King.
-I see the same thing in the song: Does anybody See Her by Casting Crowns?
+I do not care what it was supposed to mean, but his is how I look at it, listening with my heart, wanting all to be for Christ, our King.
+You can see the same thing in the song: Does anybody See Her by Casting Crowns?
 Sometimes we must take the pieces of something terrible and put them together again for the lessons and the good it can always become—especially when seen in the proper perspective of God’s Love.

 What do you see?
 I guess it’s a matter of perception and perspective.